ICIS Founding Generation Summer

 To address the urgent need of broadening the representation of students, ICIS has created paid summer fellowships.
 We encourage all interested students to apply, especially those from under-represented and under-resourced backgrounds, as well as any students who are in the first generation of their family to attend college.

 The program pairs promising students with researchers from around the world who conduct cutting-edge science.
 Identified mentors will work with students over an intensive 8-week period.
 Students receive financial support (up to US$4,000) to enable them to meet with mentors, participate in lab meetings, work with staff, doctoral students and postdoctoral fellows , and build critical skills through hands-on training in research methods.
 Mentors may also choose to support a portion of the $4000 stipend for the support of a student.
-Upon completion of the fellowship, students present their work at a dedicated virtual symposium, and are encouraged to submit their work at the 2024 Congress to be held in Glasgow, Scotland (they may apply for travel support).
+Upon completion of the fellowship, students present their work at a dedicated virtual symposium, and are encouraged to submit their work at the 2026 Congress (they may apply for travel support).

 Recognizing the Founding Generation